Hulliskoa/Gruppe7/README.md

+This app uses the GitHub api to authorize and fetch information about the user.

+# Features
+- Connect your repository and kanban workflow in one place
+- Easily give your repository collaborators tasks

 # How to start app

 1. Clone repository to your local folder(this is optional if you already have a local copy of the repository)